SaiNageswarS/go-api-boot/README.md

 - Adds JWT, logging middleware by default.
 - Provides support for cloud (aws/azure) resources.
 - APIs use generics of Go 1.18
-- Provides handling secrets and config with Azure Keyvault integration and godotenv.
+- Provides handling secrets and config with Azure Keyvault integration and .env.
 - Supports scheduled workers with monitoring and DB logging of running status of the workers.
 - Generates dependency injection wiring using github.com/google/wire. wire.go is generated as go-api-boot cli is used to create repositories/services.
 No need to hand code wire.go.